Eclection: Aftermath

 After Eclection split up, Lucas and Conway formed Fotheringay with Lucas' girlfriend (and later wife) Sandy Denny, formerly of Fairport Convention.
 Lucas and Denny later both rejoined Fairport Convention for a period; Sandy Denny died in 1978, and Trevor Lucas in 1989.
 Gerry Conway continued a prolific career as a drummer, with Cat Stevens, Steeleye Span, Fairport Convention, Jethro Tull and others.

 Georg Hultgreen was later known as Georg Kajanus, and had commercial success in the mid-1970s with the band Sailor, later forming DATA and Noir with Tim Dry (Tik from Tik and Tok), and writing musicals and soundtracks.
 Mike Rosen managed the progressive rock band Cressida, and was later a member of Mogul Thrash, before returning to live in Canada.
 Little is known publicly about Kerrilee Male after her return to Australia.
+She never stepped back in the music business and died in 12th may 2025 on Magnetic Island in Queensland.

 Dorris Henderson headed a new band, Dorris Henderson's Eclection, in the 1970s, with her son Eric Johns.
 She died in 2005.

 The album Eclection was re-issued on CD by Collector's Choice Music in November 2001.

 The title of psychedelic folk artist Prydwyn's 2009 album with Quickthorn, 'Solitude Owes Me a Smile', is a paraphrase of a line from Eclection's opening track 'In Her Mind'.